 Writing effective prompts

-For slide decks or multi-page canvases, the agent can work through pages sequentially:
+For slide decks or multi-page canvases, the agent can work through pages sequentially:list_moda_canvas_pages to discover the pages, then fetch each one with get_moda_canvas.

 Generating theme files